stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

 - Go to ``http://127.0.0.1:8000/``
 - In the form enter ``"/><script>alert(document.domain)</script><img src="`` as the name, or ``"/><script>alert(document.domain)</script><img/src="@example.com`` as the email.
-- Click on the "Submit" button
+- Click on the "Submit" button.
-- A pop-up with the domain of the page should appear
+- A pop-up with the domain of the page should appear.

 Showing an alert is just a simple example, but an attacker can execute any JavaScript code in the context of the user's session.